Instructions for Authors

 Please follow the directions below and return the corrected page proofs to the managing editor via courier or emailed scan within 7 days.

-The corresponding author is responsible for returning the page proofs.
-The corresponding author is encouraged to share the password for accessing the proofs with all coauthors and is responsible for coordinating all corrections We will enter corrections only from the corresponding authors proofs.
+The corresponding author is responsible for coordinating all corrections and returning the page proofs.
+We will enter corrections only from the corresponding author’s proofs.

 Access your page proofs.
 When your page proofs are ready, we will email them to you as a pdf file.
 Download and print your page proofs, making sure that your Adobe Acrobat printing orientation is set to “auto portrait/landscape” so that broadside tables and figures print properly.